 - Models made of steel are printed in 420 stainless steel and infused with bronze.
 The chemical composition of the final 3D-printed product will be approximately 60% steel and 40% bronze (Cu 90%/Sn 10%)

 - The printing orientation for steel can be different each time and can result in various surface results

-- The way the bronze is infused can vary and cause color variations in your model
+- The way the bronze is infused can vary and cause color variations in your model and between different models

 - The bronze infiltration process also requires the addition of sprues that are broken off and polished away after the infusion.
 This can create small, round marks on the final product that appear smoother and more polished than the rest of the product

 - Steel is the cheapest form of metal printing but you will get variations in smoothness and color

 Learning about our materials is one thing, seeing and touching them another.
 That's why we've designed sample kits based on our Periodic Table of Materials.